The Wissahickon Valley Park

 Stocked with trout each spring, the Wissahickon Creek is perfect for spin and fly fishing.
 The creek is an Approved Trout Water managed by the Pennsylvania Fish and Boat Commission, and is designated a Commonwealth Inland Water, offering an extended fishing season.
 The creek is also home to bass, sunfish and other warmwater species.

 Wissahickon Valley Park provides a refuge and breeding ground for many species of birds.
 How many?
 Glad you asked.
-The mixed habitat of waterway, woodland, and meadow, as well as the richly landscaped private properties which surround the park, attract over 200 different species of birds over the course of a year.
-No wonder the Pennsylvania Audubon has designated it an Important Bird Area.
-The good news?
-We organize bird hikes in the spring.
-A schedule of these hikes can be found on the events calendar.
+The mixed habitat of waterway, woodland, and meadow, as well as the richly landscaped private properties which surround the park, attract over 200 different species of birds over the course of a year, and Pennsylvania Audubon has designated it an Important Bird Area.